analogdevicesinc/VSCode-Maxim/userguide.md

 <hr>

-### 13 - Wrapping Up
+### 11 - Wrapping Up
-Here, we've gotten started with a basic project configuration, the available build tasks, and have debugged a Hello World program.
-The `New_Project` folder is intended as a project template to get you started, and you can freely copy this project around and re-configure it for different target platforms.
+Here, we've gotten started with a basic project configuration, the available build tasks, and have flashed/debugged the template Hello World program.

+The `New_Project` project template is designed as a good re-usable starting point, and you can freely copy this project around and re-configure it for different target platforms.

 You should now have a good basic understanding of how VS Code works and how Maxim's toolchain is integrated.
 The next sections cover more advanced subjects.

 <hr>

 ## Referencing Example Code

-When writing code for Maxim's Microcontrollers you might want to reference example code to see how to use our peripheral drivers.
+Frequently, you might want to reference example code to see how to use the MaximSDK's peripheral drivers (I2C, GPIOs, ADCs, etc.)

-In the MaximSDK examples can be found under the `~\MaximSDK\Examples\<Target Platform>` folder, and in the LP SDK they can be found under the `~\Maxim\Firmware\<Target Platform>\Applications\EvKitExamples` folder.
+In the MaximSDK examples can be found under the `~/MaximSDK/Examples/<Target Platform>` folder.
 For instance, the MAX32670 has the following examples available:

 ![Examples folder](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/examples_folder.JPG)